Vet FAQ Page

 Question not answered here?
 Contact us.

-US FDA (Food & Drug Administration): The DrillCover Systems Family is listed as a Class I device with the US FDA.
+US FDA (Food & Drug Administration): The DrillCover Systems Family is registered as a Class I medical device with the US FDA.

 Health Canada: The DrillCover Systems family is licensed as a Class II medical device by Health Canada.